Personal Lines of Credit Vs. Credit Cards

 What is a personal line of credit?

-A personal line of credit is a type of revolving credit account that you can access for a fixed amount of time.
+A personal line of credit is a revolving credit account that you can typically access for a fixed period.

 What is a credit card?

-With a credit card, you have a set amount of credit you can access.
-As you use your account to make purchases, you’ll accumulate a balance that must be paid off.
-If you don’t pay your balance off in full by the due date, interest will be charged on your remaining balance.
-The amount of interest charged will depend on your card’s APR.
+As you make purchases, you’ll accumulate a balance that you must repay.
+If you don’t pay your balance off in full by the due date each month, you’ll be charged interest on your remaining balance.
+The interest charged depends on your card’s APR.

 How are a personal line of credit and a credit card similar?

-If you make consistent repayments, both a credit card and a personal line of credit can be a way to build your credit by helping you establish a positive payment history.
+Build your credit history: If you make consistent payments and keep your credit utilization low, both a credit card and a personal line of credit can be a way to build credit.

 How are a personal line of credit and a credit card different?

-Use of personal lines of credit can be limited to the draw period whereas credit cards can be used for as long as the account remains open.
+Length of time open: You can typically use your personal line of credit until the draw period ends.
+You can use your credit card for as long as the account remains open.

 How does a personal line of credit and a credit card affect credit?